Interview by Meritxell Rosell

 Wassyl Abdoun-Tamzali is the co-founder and artistic director of the Phonetics Festival, an itinerant music, art and technological festival.
 Born in Paris in 1987, he first worked as a journalist in several publications such as Le Monde, Trax and Vice!
 More and more drawn to music, he started several music projects and decided to learn the ins and outs of signal flow behaviour.
-After graduating as a sound engineer in Paris, he shifted his work to the creation of events related to music.
+After graduating as a sound engineer in Paris, he shifted his work to creating music-related events.

 Phonetics festival is his first festival project, and the first edition is set to happen this November in Algiers.
 With its focus on the relationship between sound art and phonetics, which is a prominent feature of the Arabic language, with a very rich palette of sounds (almost as rich as its cultural heritage) and language as a medium for communication and exchange, Phonetics is a project that seeks to encourage an emerging digital creation in a country where’s practically inexistent and to contribute to the renewal of socio-cultural practices by promoting artistic interactions and overcoming cultural divisions.

-For those that are not familiar with your work, could you tell us a little bit about your background and how the Phonetics Festival was incepted?
+For those unfamiliar with your work, could you tell us a little bit about your background and how the Phonetics Festival was incepted?

 My life has revolved around sound and music for quite some time now.
 It feels like I have been on a dancefloor for the past 8 years.
 But I guess that at one point, you want to take action and create something instead of simply dancing and getting sleep deprived.

 Phonetics came to life when a wonderful venue project in Paris we had been working on for 6 months got cancelled.
-We were frustrated and quite sick actually of failing at creating something sensible in our hometown.
+We were frustrated and quite sick of failing to create something sensible in our hometown.
 So we decided to look elsewhere.
-I was born in Paris, but both my parents are Algerian, so we had this idea to create something there.
+I was born in Paris, but my parents are Algerians, so we had this idea to create something there.
 The French Institute of Algiers had an open call for cultural projects.
 We responded to it, and I guess they liked what we had to offer.
 So here we are.

 What are the biggest challenges you faced in the development of the festival?

 Algeria is a very closed country.
 You need invitations to get there, and getting a visa is a herculean task.
-So I guess the biggest challenge is to get everyone there simply.
-Also, since it’s our first edition, there was a sense of defiance from some artists when we asked them to be part of the residency.
-I guess big names or artists on the rise have more to lose than to gain when they are heading into this kind of adventure.
+So I guess the biggest challenge is to get everyone there.
+Also, since it’s our first edition, some artists felt a sense of defiance when we asked them to be part of the residency.
+I guess big names or artists on the rise have more to lose than gain when heading into this kind of adventure.
 No one is paid, so I also understand that some rather do 3 shows in two weeks than come.
 Sad but understandable.
 At least, the artists who do come, you know for sure they are motivated, and that’s the only thing that matters.

-What does Phonetics want to bring to the audience that interacts with the festival?
+What does Phonetics want to bring to the audience interacting with the festival?

 Things are slowly evolving with cultural initiatives here and there, but that’s it.
 People live in closed-circuit circles, moving from one villa to another.
 Also, we can’t obviate mentioning the religious pressures concerning alcohol, women and parties.
 It’s quite dramatic, actually.
 For us, though, the fact that nothing really happens in Algiers might be a good thing.
 It could spark something.